slack-samples/bolt-js-slack-connect/README.md

 ## Step 4.
 Send a Slack Connect Invite using the App

-> **Note:🚨** A tip about sending invites using the `user_id` field.
-If your app is already installed on the target organization, you can invite it directly and therefore automate both inviting and accepting invitations in order to connect two or more organizations.
-Simply grab the `user_id` field of the app which is installed on the target organizations and instead of inviting by email, use the `user_id` field🙌🏼.
-This is recommended for orgs that you have a close working relationship with.
-Read more [here](https://api.slack.com/apis/connect#invite). 🚨

 Watch the video below **(sound on)** to understand how to send an invite to a user outside of your current organization.

 [![sendInvite](https://user-images.githubusercontent.com/10428517/155223135-f9f6a0fd-4e93-4494-bb73-feddbbb09170.png)](https://user-images.githubusercontent.com/10428517/155223009-e03aa7c6-ba0c-46e6-9803-db90906e0138.mov)